matthewjosephtaylor/mjtdev-engine/README.md

 This means that it will be _too large_.
 Hopefully the 'compilers' will do their job of stripping out unused code to take care of runtime performance.

-## License
+## License MIT

-At the moment I'm still deciding on how this is to be licensed.
+~~At the moment I'm still deciding on how this is to be licensed.~~

-For now I'll say that you have my permission to use the library if you have access to it.
+~~For now I'll say that you have my permission to use the library if you have access to it.~~

-Perhaps I'll open-source this some day, but then again maybe I won't.
+~~Perhaps I'll open-source this some day, but then again maybe I won't.
 It took me years of painful effort to create all of this.
-I'm not quite sure I'm ready to give it away without more careful thought.
+I'm not quite sure I'm ready to give it away without more careful thought.~~

+It took years, but it is finally time to set this all free.
+This project is now MIT licensed. :)